 Georgia is well-connected by public transport and it is easy to get to all corners of the country at fairly affordable prices.
 The most common and affordable way to do this is by mini-bus, also called a marshrutka.
 These little buses connect cities and towns throughout Georgia and very affordable prices.

-Marshrutky tend to only leave when completely full, however, we have never seen an overpacked minibus in Georgia and they are not as uncomfortable as many would have you believe.
+Marshrutky tend to only leave when completely full, however, we have never seen an overpacked minibus in Georgia (just one’s that are filled to capacity) and they are not as uncomfortable as many would have you believe.
 For the price, you can’t expect luxury.

 Ordinarily, you have the option to wait for more passengers looking to go on the same journey to share the taxi with you, in which case, the total journey cost will be cheaper.

 Some trains exist in Georgia, but the network isn’t all that developed and it really only connects absolute major cities.
 You can take the train between Tbilisi, Batumi, Zugdidi, and Kutaisi for affordable prices.
-It can be more comfortable than a marshrutka, however, they are painfully slow as they haven’t been updated in decades.
+It can be more comfortable than a marshrutka, however, other than the modern Tbilisi to Batumi train, they are painfully slow as they haven’t been updated in decades.
 This is a great option, however, if you’re interested in Soviet-era railway networks!

 Renting a car is also a popular option for visitors and it gives them a lot of flexibility.
 It can also be a good choice if you’re pressed for time and want to see as much as possible without being beholden to erratic bus timetables.
 However, car hire prices in Georgia can be just as expensive as in Western Europe and it can add significantly to your Georgia trip cost.